yext/visual-editor/src/components/README.md

 ## YextEntityFieldSelector

-Use this to allow Visual Editor users to choose an entity field or static value that will populate data into a component.
+Use this to allow Visual Editor users to choose an entity field or constant value that will populate data into a component.
-The user can choose an entity field from a dropdown or select "Use Static Value".
-Regardless, the user should always enter a static value as it will be used as a fallback value in the case that the entity is missing the selected entity field.
+The user can choose an entity field from a dropdown or use a constant value.
+Regardless, the user should always enter a constant value as it will be used as a fallback value in the case that the entity is missing the selected entity field.

-The static value field currently has no functionality with complex object entity types (ex. image, c_cta).
+The constant value field currently has no functionality with complex object entity types (ex. image, c_cta).
 When using complex object types, ensure your render function handles undefined fields.

 #### Props